 Journal of Bone & Joint Surgery

-Ristanis, Stavros; Stergiou, Nicholas; Siarava, Eleftheria; Ntoulia, Aikaterini; Mitsionis, Grigoris; and Georgoulis, Anastasios D., "Effect of femoral tunnel placement for reconstruction of the anterior cruciate ligament on tibial rotation" (2009).
+Ristanis, Stavros; Stergiou, Nikolaos; Siarava, Eleftheria; Ntoulia, Aikaterini; Mitsionis, Grigoris; and Georgoulis, Anastasios D., "Effect of femoral tunnel placement for reconstruction of the anterior cruciate ligament on tibial rotation" (2009).
 Journal Articles.
 126.